uviclibraries/rstudio/basics-0.md

 #### <u>Task 2.1.3:</u>

-Create a variable that equals Bart’s first and last name, then display the full name in the console <br>
+Create a variable that equals Bart’s first and last name, then click "Run" on the right hand side of the main menu of the Code Editor tab <br>

 The `paste()` function combines two strings and inserts a space between them. `paste()` takes two arguments, like `paste(string1, string2)`